Nathanyhang/CircuitCalculator/README.md

 * Parallel and Series equivalent load calculations, supporting a single load type (resistor, capacitor, inductor).
 * Solves all equivalent load values of the circuit based on how the user wants their loads connected.
-* Labels all resistor connections in the form of an equation for all the equivalent loads and equivalent load values of the entire circuit.
+* Labels all resistor connections as an equation for all the equivalent loads and equivalent load values of the entire circuit.
 * Console-based UI.

 ## Instructions

 ![Sample Circuit Diagram with Resistance Equations](https://raw.githubusercontent.com/Nathanyhang/SimpleResistanceCalculator/master/images/Circuit%20Diagram.png)
-*Figure 1: Sample circuit diagram with load equations and sample input from program.*
+*Figure 1: Sample circuit diagram with load equations and sample input from the program.
+The green text are sample commands of what you would type in the console to "build" a circuit.*

 **_The main program of this project is labelled as CircuitCalculator.java, located in src._**